ckeditor/ckeditor4-docs/docs/features/exportpdf/README.md

 ### Relative vs absolute URLs

 Assets like images can be attached using relative URLs, but before data is sent to the service, relative links are converted to absolute ones.
-In some cases it will mean that data will not be accessible by the server (e.g. if it is referenced locally or through the infranet) - remember to expose such assets publicly or use absolute URLs to publicly available assets.
-Also {@linkapi CKEDITOR.config.baseHref} option may come in handy here.
+In some cases it will mean that data will not be accessible by the server (e.g. if it is referenced locally or through the intranet) - remember to expose such assets publicly or use absolute URLs to publicly available assets.
+Also {@linkapi CKEDITOR.config.baseHref} option may come in handy here to set the base path for editor assets to a different URL than editor itself.

 ### Setting dynamic file name

-Using {@linkapi CKEDITOR.config.exportPdf_fileName} option the name of generated file may be set to a fixed name upon editor initialization (e.g. `ckeditor4.pdf`) or changed dynamically every time editor content is exported to PDF.
+Using {@linkapi CKEDITOR.config.exportPdf_fileName} option, the name of the generated file may be set to a fixed value upon editor initialization (e.g. `ckeditor4.pdf`) or changed dynamically every time editor content is exported to PDF.
 For example it can match the text in `h1` element from editor content:

 	config.exportPdf_fileName = function( editor ) {
 		return editor.editable().findOne( 'h1' ).getText() + '.pdf';